shangqideng/BDT/README.md

 ______

 ### Bib reference
+If this article has been helpful to you, please cite it as follows：

 @article{dengbidirectional,
   title={Bidirectional Dilation Transformer for Multispectral and Hyperspectral Image Fusion}, booktitle={the 32nd International Joint Conference on Artificial Intelligence},